Ejercito del Aire / Fuerza Aerea

 The air defence of the Canary Islands (100 km off the coast of Africa and around 1'000 km from mainland Spain) has traditionally entrusted to the Ala Mixta 46 (Mixed Wing 46).

-Its Escuadron 462, with its low performance Hispano Aviacion HA-200B Saeta and North American T-6 support aircrafts, were not in a position to grant an efficent support, needed after the
+Escuadron 462, with its low performance Hispano Aviacion HA-200B Saeta and North American T-6 support aircrafts, were not in a position to grant an efficent support, needed after the

-withdrawal of Spanish troops from the Spanish Sahara colony due to the existing Moroccan/Mauritanian-Polisario tension/war.
+the Spanish Sahara colony due to the existing Moroccan/Mauritanian-Polisario tension/war.
 A simple, but advanced performance fighter was needed to

 defend the skies of the Islands - the Freedom Fighter was perfectly suited.